 The Land Gate

 Land Gate in Nafplio - credits: Borisb17/Shutterstock.com

-The Republic of Venice, always had a special connection to the city of Nafplion, starting as early as the Byzantine times.
+The Republic of Venice, always had a special connection to the city of Nafplion, starting as early as Byzantine times.
 The importance the city held for Venice is evident everywhere in the city.
-The impressive Venetian ruins of the different castles and fortifications made for the defense of the city, prove how much the Venetian occupants cared for the security of this port.
+The impressive ruins the Venetian rule left of the different castles and fortifications made for the defense of the city, prove how much the Venetian occupants cared for the security of this port.